 One of the best experiences in Milan is taking a Tram to the main business district of Milan, Italy called Porta Nuovo district.
 It is named after the well-preserved Napoleonic gate built in 1810–13.
 Located just near the Garibaldi Station, you will see many skyscrapers as well as the Boschi Vericali.

 Bosco Verticale (Vertical Forest) is a pair of residential towers in the Porta Nuova district of Milan, Italy, between Via Gaetano de Castillia and Via Federico.
-They have a height of 111 metres and 76 metres and contain more than 900 trees on 8,900 square metres of terraces.
+They have a height of 111 meters and 76 meters and contain more than 900 trees on 8,900 square meters of terraces.
 The building has won many awards for its sustainability and modern architecture.

 This part is different from the Milano city center but gives you a true perspective of life in Milan.
 Make sure to spend some time here.

 Trams!
 Best way to get around in Milan

 Milan is very compact and walkable, much like Florence, has a very efficient subway system.
 Buses and trams will also provide great transportation.
 Trams in Milan are bright yellow, extremely noisy, and slow, but they are one of the symbols of Milan.

 Did you know some of these “tipo 1928” are used in Line F (Castro-Fisherman’s Wharf) in San Francisco!

 Nineteen tram lines in all cross Milan, taking you off the beaten track through streets and squares that even most Milanese never really discover.
 The most unique ones are those that are called “tipo 1928”.
 These are the trams that were built between 1928 and 1932.
 There are still 163 of them running around Milan.